DPT Student Profiles

 Acceptance Rate

-We generally accept around 25-40% of qualified applications each year, and maintain a waiting list from which roughly 5-10 applicants are offered admission each year.
+We generally accept around 25-40% of qualified applications each year, and maintain a waiting pool from which roughly 5-10 applicants are offered admission each year.
+Our wait pool is not ranked; when positions in the class become available, candidates’ unique strengths, along with the composition of the class, are considered when admission offers are made.

 Student Profiles